Md-Tarikul-Islam-Juel/AVR-Interrupt-master/README.md

     RISING: When external interrupt pin(INT0, INT1, INT2) will get a falling edge signal then ISR() will be called.

-    RFALLING:When external interrupt pin(INT0, INT1, INT2) will get a rising edge signal
+    FALLING:When external interrupt pin(INT0, INT1, INT2) will get a rising edge signal
              then ISR() will be called.
     ==================================================================================